malin-nilsson/RestaurantBookingApp/README.md

 # Restaurant Booking App 📅 🍽️
-Fullstack app using React, TypeScript and Styled components on the frontend and NodeJS, Express and MongoDB on the backend.
+Fullstack app using React, TypeScript and Styled components on the frontend and Node.js, Express and MongoDB on the backend.

 ## Table of contents
 - [Overview](#overview)